 “Choice” is an essential part of human nature and history shows that it cannot be bound.
 Humans go places, do things, learn through experience, expand their understanding, overcome obstacles and become qualified, and all of this growth is fueled by choice.
 One way or another humans will exercise their abilities to choose.

 Unquestioned Authority Opposed

 “Choice” is the reason the Protestant Reformation came about.
 People refused to accept what they were told without explanation or obey bastions of authority unquestioningly.
-Trading reason for blind compliance is a choice human nature doesn’t easily swallow.
+Trading our ability to reason for blind compliance is a choice human nature doesn’t easily swallow.

-The Modernist and Post Modern eras began in the mid 19th century and are characterized by the tendency to question traditional ideas in every form: religious, political, artistic and so on.
-The individual became more significant and personal taste, feelings, perspectives or inclinations became factors in the choices we made.
-The democratic approach.
+The Modernist and Post Modern eras began in the mid 19th century and are characterized by the tendency to question traditional ideas in every form: religion, politics, art, and on every level.
+No ideas are considered sacred.

 The fixed values of tradition are no longer accepted only because “it has always been done that way.”
 Everything is subject to individual inspection.